 The GCRO’s research is disseminated through a range of formats such as research reports, Maps of the Month, vignettes, photo essays, videos and interactive visualisations.
-Much of this research it is displayed visually through the creative use of infographics, interactive maps, graphs, and tables and photographs.
+Much of this research is displayed visually through the creative use of infographics, interactive maps, graphs, and tables and photographs.
 All of GCRO’s research is freely accessible on the GCRO website.

 What is the gauteng city-region?